Nurcihan Ekinci

-Nurcihan Ekinci is a Turkish European champion Para Taekwondo practitioner.
+Nurcihan Ekinci Gül (born Nurcihan Ekinci; 1 February 1988) is a Turkish European champion Para Taekwondo practitioner.
 She competes in the K44 event of the −47 kg class.

 Sport career

 Ekinci took the bronze medal at the 2021 European Para Taekwondo Championships held in Istanbul, Turkey.
 At the 9th World Para Taekwondo Championships, she became silver medalist.
 She won the gold medal at the 2022 European Taekwondo Championships in Manchester, United Kingdom.
 She won the silver medal at the 2023 European Para Championships in Rotterdam, Netherlands.

 Personal life

-Nurcihan Ekinci, living in Tatvan of Bitlis Province, lost her left arm at a little age after she fell from high above.
+Nurcihan Ekinci, born ğn 1 February 1988 and living in Tatvan of Bitlis Province, lost her left arm at an early age after she fell from high above.
 In 2013, she began with taekwondo motivated by her school teacher.
 She is a student at the Fırat University in Elazığ, Turkey.
 She is also a member of the Turkey national kickboxing team.